dillonmccallum1-del/labosport-app/README.md

 ## What it does now

 - **Two-part inspection per pitch:** venue audit (questionnaire, Appendices A–H) + on-site testing.
+  Each audit section shows a green **✓** only once **every** question in it is answered — a partial section stays unmarked (or keeps its "brief" tag if it was autofilled).
-- **Real data entry** for all tests at the right number of positions: traction, Clegg, NDVI and soil moisture (12 each); shear (6); turf cover, weed, height, infiltration, soil properties (3 each).
+- **Real data entry** for all tests at the right number of positions:
+  Clegg, surface traction, NDVI and **both soil-moisture depths** (25 each, on an even 5×5 grid);
+  root-zone shear strength (12); turf cover, weed, height, infiltration, soil properties (3 each).
   Priority tests are flagged.
 Averages and max variance update live as you type.
+- **Two soil-moisture depths:** moisture is collected twice — **38 mm (1.5 in)** and **76 mm (3 in)** —
+  each as its own test with its own pitch map, average, variance, and report row.
+- **Rugby pitch diagram for test maps:** position maps are drawn on a proper rugby field (try lines, 22 m and 10 m lines, halfway line, 5 m/15 m dashed lines, shaded in-goal zones, goal posts).
+Dots are draggable, with Randomize/Reset.
 - **Brief autofill:** tap *Upload pitch brief (PDF)* and pick a Labosport brief — it reads the venue details, World Rugby notes, and every parameter comment, and fills them in.
 - **Multiple pitches per venue**, risk rating per parameter, overall assessment, and photo capture.